Wema-Digital/wema.digital/README.md

 # wema.digital
-The code that drives industrial activities.
+The codes that drive industrial activities.